antoinealb/python-tequila/README.md

 # python-tequila
-A python wrapper for the Tequila Login Manager@EPFL.
+A python wrapper for the Tequila Login Manager at EPFL.
 Based on original work by
 @gcmalloc.

 ## Usage